DreymaR/BigBagKbdTrixPKL/README.md

 * You can use EPKL with a Virtual Machine.
 Set it to not capture the keyboard.
 System key strokes may not transfer then.
     - If you have a VM running Windows, another way is to run EPKL inside the VM of course.
 * Running EPKL with other (AutoHotkey) key mapping scripts may get confusing if there is so-called _hook competition_.
+    - When this happens, it becomes uncertain which hook gets which key press, with unpredictable results.
-* EPKL may not always be the most robust solution for gaming etc. See the [Other folder][PklOth] for more options/info.
+* EPKL isn't always a robust solution for gaming etc. See the [Other folder][PklOth] for more options/info.
 <br>

 #### The LayStack and file relations explained further